 A good ghostwriter/client relationship involves a healthy amount of give and take.
-That’s what will produce the best-possible book.
-I will always give my clients my honest opinion and thoughts, but in the end, remind them that “they are the boss.”
+That’s what will produce the best possible book.
+I will always give my clients my honest opinion and thoughts, but in the end, remind them that “you are the boss.”

 Communication is key

 After you ask your interview questions for a ghostwriter, observe how she handles subsequent communication with you.
 How quickly does she answer your emails?
 Does she respond to your texts in a timely manner?